zedlopez/ifm/Writing with Inform.md

 	The Geometry Lab is a room.
 In the Geometry Lab are three triangles and two squares.

-The description "three triangles" makes three identical things, each of the kind "triangle", and similarly for the squares.
+The description `three triangles` makes three identical things, each of the kind `triangle`, and similarly for the squares.
 When the above is compiled, the player can type ``TAKE TWO TRIANGLES`` or ``TAKE ALL THE TRIANGLES`` and so forth.

+Four caveats:

-Four caveats.
-Firstly, a counted-out description like "two squares" is only allowed if it combines a number with the name of a kind which is already known (perhaps modified with adjectives, so "two open doors" is fine).
+1) Firstly, a counted-out description like `two squares` is only allowed if it combines a number with the name of a kind which is already known (perhaps modified with adjectives, so `two open doors` is fine).
 If we say:

 	   Two circles are in the Lab.

-without having defined "circle" as a kind in advance, then only a single object will be created – whose name is "two circles".
-(This is because many natural names start with numbers: "six of clubs", for instance, referring to a single playing card, or "12 Hollywood Close" meaning a single house.
+   without having defined `circle` as a kind in advance, then only a single object will be created – whose name is `two circles`.
+(This is because many natural names start with numbers: `six of clubs`, for instance, referring to a single playing card, or `12 Hollywood Close` meaning a single house.
 We wouldn't want such names to be misinterpreted.)

-The second caveat is that excessive duplication is expensive in memory and running time.
+2) Excessive duplication is expensive in memory and running time.
 It is perfectly legal to say

 	   In the Lab are 75 triangles.

    but the resulting story may be a little sluggish: and Inform draws the line at 100, refusing to create more duplicates than that in any single place.
 If we really need more than about fifty duplicated objects – say, a tombola containing raffle tickets numbered 1 to 1000 – it is usually better to find some less literal way to simulate this: for instance, only having a single raffle ticket, but with a randomly chosen number on it.

    If there are very many items in the same place, commands like ``TAKE ALL`` and ``DROP ALL`` may mysteriously not quite deal with all of them – this is because the parser, the run-time program which deciphers typed commands, has only limited memory to hold the possibilities.
 It can be raised with a use option like so:

 	   Use maximum things understood at once of at least 200.

    (The default is, as above, 100.
-Note the "at least".)
+Note the `at least`.)

-Thirdly, note that Inform's idea of "identical" is based on what the player could type in a command to distinguish things.
+3) Inform's idea of "identical" is based on what the player could type in a command to distinguish things.
 In a few cases this can make items unexpectedly identical.
 For example:

 	   The Lab is a room.
 A chemical is a kind of thing.
 Some polyethylene and polyethylene-terephthalate are chemicals in the Lab.

-results surprisingly in "You can see two chemicals here", because the run-time system truncates the words that are typed – ``POLYETHYLENE`` and ``POLYETHYLENE-TEREPHTHALATE`` look like the same word in a typed command.
+   results surprisingly in ``You can see two chemicals here.``, because the run-time system truncates the words that are typed – ``POLYETHYLENE`` and ``POLYETHYLENE-TEREPHTHALATE`` look like the same word in a typed command.
 So Inform decides that these are indistinguishable chemicals.
-Typically words are truncated after 9 letters, though (unless the Glulx setting is used) punctuation inside a word, such as an apostrophe, can make this happen earlier.
+Words are typically truncated after 9 letters.
 The best way to avoid trouble is simply to use more easily distinguishable names.
 For example:

 	   Some polyethylene and polyethylene terephthalate are chemicals in the Lab.

    works fine, because now only one chemical can be called ``TEREPHTHALATE``, and that means they can be distinguished.

-Finally: numbers up to twelve may be written out in words in the source text, but larger ones must be written as numerals.
-So "twelve" or "12", but "13" only.
+4) Finally: numbers up to twelve may be written out in words in the source text, but larger ones must be written as numerals.
+So `twelve` or `12`, but `13` only.

 ## Assemblies and body parts {PM_AssemblyLoop} {PM_AssemblyRegress} {PM_ComplexEvery}